Sabaash Mapillai

 Sabaash Mapillai is a 1961 Indian Tamil-language comedy film directed and produced by S. Raghavan.
 The film stars M. G. Ramachandran, M. R. Radha and Malini.
-Relative to other Ramachandran films, this one had a mediocre run for 70 days in theatres.
+It was released on 14 July 1961.
+Relative to other Ramachandran films, this one performed poorly at the box office.

 Soundtrack

 The music was composed by K. V. Mahadevan.
 All lyrics were by A. Maruthakasi.